 Driving a Train

 7.1 Game Loading

 Once you have pressed Start, Open Rails loads and processes all the data needed to run the game.
-During this phase, the route's splash screen is shown.
-If the same session was loaded previously, a bar showing loading progress is shown at the bottom of the display.
-During loading, if logging is selected, the log file OpenRailsLog.txt will already begin storing data.
+During this phase, the route's splash screen is shown with an indicator bar at the bottom.